 How can I donate?

-At the moment it can only be done via PayPal; click the link below.
+You can either do it via PayPal; click the link below.

-You can donate via PayPal using a debit or credit card even if you don’t have a PayPal account (though it’s probably easier if you do).
+You can donate via PayPal using a debit or credit card even if you don’t have a PayPal account (though it’s probably easier if you do have an account).

 The site’s Donations Policy is available here, READ IT CAREFULLY.